-Horizontal Agreements in the Environmental Context: In 2020, the OECD issued a paper that discusses whether competition policy should be influenced by sustainability.
+Horizontal agreements in the environmental context: In 2020, the OECD issued a paper that discusses whether competition policy should be influenced by sustainability.
 The 2020 paper follows the OECD's 2010 paper, which considers, from national perspectives, the interaction between horizontal agreements with environmental goals and competition law policies.

-At the federal level, the new Republican majority in the House of Representatives has promised to investigate and hold hearings on the alleged anticompetitive effects of entities like financial firms and energy companies participating in global ESG initiatives, and they have formed a "Republican ESG Working Group" to combat potential market harms arising from ESG policies.
+Focus on ESG at the federal level: At the federal level, the Republican majority in the House of Representatives has formed a "Republican ESG Working Group" to combat potential market harms arising from ESG policies.
+Republicans launched an investigation into Climate Action 100+, and have promised to further investigate and hold hearings on the alleged anticompetitive effects of entities like financial firms and energy companies participating in global ESG initiatives.

-Merger and Antitrust Rules: Under the Competition Act and the accompanying guidance in Canada, public policy considerations, including environmental objectives, are distinct from pure competition considerations and are, as such, beyond the powers granted to the Canadian Competition Bureau ("CCB") under the Competition Act.
+Merger and antitrust rules: Under the Competition Act and the accompanying guidance in Canada, public policy considerations, including environmental objectives, are distinct from pure competition considerations and are, as such, beyond the powers granted to the Canadian Competition Bureau (CCB) under the Competition Act.